apache/kylin/website/_docs/tutorial/cube_streaming.md

  {% endhighlight %}

 ## Define a table from streaming
-Start Kylin server with "$KYLIN_HOME/bin/kylin.sh start", login Kylin Web GUI at http://sandbox:7070/kylin/, select an existing project or create a new project; Click "Model" -> "Data Source", then click the icon "Add Streaming Table";
+Start Kylin server with "$KYLIN_HOME/bin/kylin.sh start", login Kylin Web GUI at http://sandbox:7070/kylin/, select an existing project or create a new project; Click "Model" -> "Data Source", then click the icon "Add Streaming Table"; (Attention: the option *Add Streaming Table V2* is for the Realtime OLAP feature which introduced in Kylin v3.0, don't mix them).

    ![](/images/tutorial/1.6/Kylin-Cube-Streaming-Tutorial/1_Add_streaming_table.png)